rmahathi/nasscom-soc-design-and-planning/README.md

 Aim is to run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs and then calculate the flop ratio.

-### To run Design Synthesis - picorv32a using OpenLANE flow
+## DAY 1 LAB - To run Design Synthesis - picorv32a using OpenLANE flow

 Commands to invoke the OpenLANE flow and perform synthesis